 The public's preference was for the Pilot option.
 A Steamboat Pilot & Today masthead launched in April 2018.
 Until mid-August the paper retained its online identity: steamboattoday.com.
 After its physical relocation, the newspaper rebranded its online location to steamboatpilot.com.
 However, the paper's ambiguous-ID masthead persists in the new decade, ignoring the public preference solicited by editor Schlichtman in December 2017.

 At issue: this local newspaper's editor exhibits a distinct liberal bias in her editing, some of her editorials and the rare front page columns she authors.
-Within her stable of reliably liberal syndicated cartoonists, former Mad magazine satirist Monte Wolverton last year inflamed racist bias against whites using over-the-top innuendo, bordering on hate speech, based on an uncorroborated Buzzfeed bungle the mass-media did not relay.
+Within her stable of reliably liberal syndicated cartoonists, former Mad magazine satirist Monte Wolverton in March 2018 inflamed racist bias against whites using over-the-top innuendo, bordering on hate speech, based on an uncorroborated Buzzfeed bungle the mass-media did not relay.
 Wolverton associated Caucasian, hetero-male, home-schooled, Christian, conservative folk with Austin's bomber.
 The troubled young man acted alone committing suicide when cornered.
 Despite political cartoonists' license to mock, no other pundit would dare lampoon any ethnicity, sexual orientation and faith other than Wolverton's chosen trifecta.
 His syndication and our paper enabled this de factobigotry to be published.
 Anti-discrimination laws apply to everyone!

 March 24, 2018 page 11: Nicely-dressed white guy exclaims to crowd of 9, one in a turban, in Austin, Texas, "RUN FOR YOUR LIVES!
 IT'S A WHITE, STRAIGHT, HOME-SCHOOLED, CHRISTIAN, CONSERVATIVE MALE!
 AND HE'S GOT A BOMB!"